oookoook/spider-trait-database/docs/data-submission.md

 ## Data editor How To

-Detailed instructions on how to use the data editor can be found in the [Data Editor HowTo](editor-howto.md).
+Detailed instructions on how to use the data editor can be found in the [Data Editor How To](editor-howto.md).